Efficient Simulation of Low Temperature Physics in One-Dimensional Gapless Systems

 The METTS algorithm is indeed very efficient for simulating low temperature physics in 1D gapped systems because it is expected that $D$ can be upper bounded by the bond dimension necessary to approximate the ground state \cite{White09,SW10}, which does not scale with $N$ or $\beta$ \cite{VC06,SWVC08}.

-On the other hand, how well METTS behaves in 1D gapless systems is not clear.
+On the other hand, how well METTS behaves in 1D gapless systems is not clear at low temperature, while at high enough temperature it is expected to be similarly efficient to gapped systems.
 There are many reasons for this.
 First, the arguments presented for gapped systems do not apply to gapless systems.
 At the low temperature limit, METTS converge to the ground state, whose entanglement scales as $\CO(\log N)$ for a half of the whole 1D gapless system.
 This implies that $D$ can be upper bounded by a polynomial of $N$, which does not manifest the efficiency of METTS when $N$ is large.
 Therefore, one needs to understand how entanglement grows under imaginary time evolution for a generic METTS. \footnote{It is known that $D$ for {\it general} METTS is upper bounded by $\CO(e^{\sqrt{N\beta}})$ \cite{KAA20}, which does not manifest the efficiency of METTS at low temperatures.
 However, we only need to upper bound entanglement growth rate in {\it generic} METTS to evaluate the efficiency of the METTS algorithm.
 Therefore, there is a large room for improvement.}

 Can we give a bound of entanglement growth under imaginary time evolution for generic METTS?
 Is METTS efficient for simulating low temperature physics of 1D gapless systems?
 To answer these questions, we focus on 1D gapless systems whose low energy sectors are well described by 2D conformal field theories. {After presenting some hints from CFT analyses, we prove that for R\'enyi index $0<q\leq1$, the average entanglement R\'enyi entropy of a METTS decomposition is upper bounded by that of the thermofield double (TFD) state.
 Furthermore, we numerically show that the average entanglement R\'enyi entropy is about half of the analytic upper bound.
 Based on these results, we evaluate the bond dimension required to approximate METTS and the computation time for generating METTS.
-In the end, we demonstrate the superiority of the METTS algorithm over the TFD algorithm \cite{BB15} (also called the ancilla method or purification method) at low temperatures in 1D gapless systems. }
+In the end, we demonstrate the superiority of the METTS algorithm over the TFD algorithm \cite{FW05,BB15} (also called the ancilla method or purification method) at low temperatures in 1D gapless systems. }